Convoy HG 76: Aftermath

-Despite the loss of Audacity and the three other ships, the safe arrival of 30 ships and the destruction of three U-boats (U-127 was not included and U-567 not confirmed until after the war) was judged to be an outstanding victory.
+Despite the loss of Audacity and the three merchant ships, the safe arrival of thirty ships and the destruction of three U-boats (U-127 was not included and U-567 not confirmed until after the war) was judged by the Admiralty to be an outstanding victory.
 It also confirmed Walker as the Royal Navy's foremost expert in anti-submarine warfare.
 The loss of five of the nine U-boats and Endrass, one of the most experienced U-boat commanders, was considered a grievous blow by Dönitz; his loss was concealed from the U-boat men for several weeks.